rkidd7952/aguide-viewer/README.txt

+AGuide Viewer
+Copyright 2023 Robert Kidd

-AGuide is a reader for AmigaGuide documents implemented as a browser extension.
+AGuide Viewer is a reader for AmigaGuide documents implemented as a browser extension.
 It is tested with Firefox and Chromium.

 Installation
 Firefox: